radeshmm/ganesha/README.txt

 ALL objects are stored by long ids, but it is sometimes necessary to store them by names as well.

-Named objects are stored within a Workspace/Table/Name hierarchy.
+Named objects employ a workspace/table/name mechanism to generate a unique key.
 The workspaces allow the same Gob classes to be used with different applications.
 For example you might have Friendland/User/Daniel object and ChatWorld/User/Daniel object.
 These two "keys" refer to completely different objects contained within two different workspaces.

+Name objects (like all data stored in Ganesha) also have a corresponding long id.
+You can find it using the call: long id = Translator.translate( workspace, table, name);

 examples/TestGob2.java shows you what you need to get name based object references to work correctly.